zzhang82/web422/notes/angular-routing-intro.md

 At this point in time, we have a project with the routing feature.

-Let's study the project's code, to learn where to find the routing feature, and learn where to begin configuring and using it.
+Let's study the project's code, to learn how to recognize routing in an app, and to learn where to find the routing feature.
+That will enable us to learn where to begin configuring and using it.

 <br>